Skip to main content

 • Limit exposure to poultry farms or bird markets

-• Good hand hygiene including after touching uncooked poultry
+• Follow good hand hygiene practices, including after touching uncooked poultry

 • Do not eat raw or undercooked poultry products

 Pet owners should monitor their pets closely to ensure they don't come into contact with sick or dead birds and animals.
-They should not be fed any raw meat from game birds or poultry.
+They should not be fed any raw meat or other products from game birds, poultry, or other animals infected with avian influenza.
 If pets develop signs of illness after exposure to sick or dead animals, owners should consult with their veterinarian.
 For more information on precautions for pets see the CFIA's guidance on pets and avian flu.

-In Canada, all birds from farms affected by avian influenza outbreaks are humanely culled and disposed of therefore do not enter the market place.
-All retail poultry and poultry products (like eggs) remain safe for human consumption, but they should always be handled and cooked properly because of the risks from known food-borne illnesses, like Salmonella.
+In Canada, commercial birds from farms affected by avian influenza outbreaks are humanely culled and disposed of therefore do not enter the marketplace.
+Poultry and poultry products (like eggs) should be handled and cooked properly, which will kill bacteria such as Salmonella, and viruses, including bird flu viruses.

 SOURCE: Avian Influenza ( )